mika-s/mika-s.github.io/_posts/2018-12-30-creating-port-independent-wireshark-dissectors-in-lua.markdown

 ### How heuristic dissectors work

 A heuristic dissector is a dissector that reads the content of packets in order to determine whether it's the right dissector to use or not.
-This is compared to a "normal" dissector that is registered to a port and will try to dissect all packets that are received on that port.
+This is in contrast to a "normal" dissector that is registered to a port and will try to dissect all packets that are received on that port.
 For example, the early bytes of a packet are usually metadata that are unique to a particular protocol: magic number such as flags, message IDs and so on.
 If enough of the metadata in the incoming packet match, we can assume the dissector is correct to use for the packet that is being dissected.

-You might want to make a dissector heuristic if you don't know what port a protocol will operate on, if it uses random ports, if the port it uses is also used by another protocol, and so on.
+You might want to make a dissector heuristic when you don't know what port a protocol will operate on, if it uses random ports, if the port it uses is also used by another protocol, and so on.
 However, be aware that many protocols share structure and metadata such as message IDs and flags.
 It's important that a protocol is unique enough before using the heuristic dissector functionality.